yslys/system_notes/qemu_guide.md

 ```

 So now the Ubuntu Hippo rootfs could be found in ```Ubuntu-Hippo-rootfs.tar.gz``` file.
 What we need to do next is to generate the kernel modules of Linux that we are using.

-However, the above approach does not seem to generate ifconfig binaries either.
-So here is the third approach by directly downloading the pre-built Ubuntu Focal tarball:
+Here is the third approach by directly downloading the pre-built Ubuntu Focal tarball:
 ```
 # Download the tar file
 wget -O rootfs.tar.bz2 https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/UbuntuFocal-riscv64-rootfs.tar.gz